Products

 Module with 6-axis IMU LSM6DSO sensor, which combines a 3-axis accelerometer and gyroscope, as well as a 9kB FIFO buffer and event handling functions.
 Communicates via I2C or SPI.
 SparkFun SEN-18020

-A module with an acceleration and rotational speed sensor based on the MPU-6050 system.
-It communicates via the I2C interface.
-DFRobot SEN0142
+Module with acceleration and rotational speed sensor based on the LSM6DSOX system.
+Equipped with a STEMMA QT connector, it communicates via the I2C or SPI interface.
+Adafruit 4438